 I haven’t decided exactly what to call this, but JC Tech is a start.
 As some of you may know, I work in technology as a consultant and Paul is a software developer who is constantly teaching me new things about tech.
-So I thought it was high time that this got included on the blog, I have learnt so much about html, building websites, domain mapping, plugins and a whole lot of other stuff since I started blogging so I thought I would share it!
+He even showed me this blog post on creating a website which came in very useful when it came to learning about all the techy things I’ll need to know to be able to self-host.
+So I thought it was high time that this got included on the blog, I have learned so much about html, building websites, domain mapping, plugins and a whole lot of other stuff since I started blogging so I thought I would share it!

 This edition, I want to focus on something which scared me for a long time – self hosted wordpress.
 Let’s go to super simple basics, usually when you start blogging, you will go with a hosted service, such as wordpress.com, or blogger.
 This means your blog is hosted on a server which has all your blog data on it, so when someone visits your site, it gets the data off that bit of the server.
 When you are on blogger, the server your blog sits on belongs to a company (such as google), which means that they can set restrictions and regulations on how you can display your blog and what you can add.
 When you go self hosted, you are buying your own bit of space on a server somewhere which does not (mostly) limit you in anyway, this gives you more freedom to do what you like on your website.

 There are a few things to consider before you go self hosted, and this is a good check list to ask yourself before you think of going self hosted:

 1. Are you feeling constrained and unable to customise your blog as you want to?